 This tradition is actually related to the Catholic religion.
 Catholics were not to eat any animal products, including butter, on holy days, or on Fridays.
 Christmas Eve is one of the days where practicing Catholics were to abstain from eating meat, and fish is one tasty alternative.
 On Christmas Eve, Italians would eat fish that was cooked in oil instead of butter.

 Many also wonder why Italians eat 7 different types of fish on Christmas Eve.
 Although there is not one known reason, many believe it is because the number 7 is symbolic.
 7 is often considered to be God’s number.
-However, other families actually eat 10 fish to signify the stations of the cross and others eat 12 referring to the apostles.
+However, other families actually eat 10 types of fish to signify the stations of the cross and others eat 12, referring to the apostles.

 Italians eat all different types of fish on Christmas Eve, some of which include the following:

 - Crab Legs

 - Muscles with White Wine

 The Feast of the Seven Fishes is a beautiful tradition filled with great food, laughter, and joy.